38 Symbols of Change: Embracing Transformation and Evolution

 8. Frog:

-A frog’s life is a testament to existence’s transient nature.
-From an egg to a tadpole and then to an adult frog, its life cycle symbolizes change, progress, and adaptation.
-Frogs also remind us that change can be for the better, even if it’s initially unwelcome.
+The life of a frog is testament to the transitory nature of existence.
+Starting as an egg, then changing into a tadpole and finally ending as a full-grown adult frog, the life cycle is symbolic of change, progress, and adaptation.
+Frogs also remind people that changes can be for the better, even when unwelcome at first.

 9. Dragonfly: